 The first step is to determine the underlying cause of constipation.

-Treatment of Mild Constipation
+Mild Constipation treatment

 Constipation is mild when it’s short-lived, and happens only now and then.
 The best treatment is prevention; dietary measures usually accomplish this.
 Be sure to drink enough fluid daily to avoid dehydration.
 Dietary fiber can help or prevent mild constipation.
 Try: